Becoming a 3D Travel Agent

 The Team – Everyone on our team contributes with ideas, updates, even resources they’ve created to provide the team with something extra for our clients.
 If you have a concern or a question after you’ve finished being mentored, you merely pop onto our online group and someone who has been there and done that will speak up.
 Everyone in our team – owners/managers/mentors and agents – they are all active in our group.

-Finally, If this sounds like something you’re interested in, you can submit your application online (submissions will be taken again the end of 2013) and you will hear from us during our next review week (weeks of June 1st and January 1st) with a link to submit your payments for your background check and online testing, a way to submit your personal recommendations online and more information about our next National Meeting.
+Finally, If this sounds like something you’re interested in, you can submit your information online (submissions will be taken again the end of 2015) and you will hear from us during our next review week (weeks of June 1st and January 1st) with a link to submit your payments for your background check and online testing, a way to submit your personal recommendations online and more information about our next National Meeting.

 How can I prepare for my online testing?